zihanzhao1999/OpenFootprint/prep/sql/duckdb/README.md

 Also see our [Supabase Data Loader page](../../sql/supabase)

 ## Overview
-The [load\_data.py script](https://github.com/ModelEarth/OpenFootprint/tree/main/prep/sql) is designed to load data from a CSV file into a DuckDB database.
+The <!-- Loren couldn't find load_data.py, so he's guessing duckdb-db-loader.py is the new name. -->[duckdb-db-loader.py script](https://github.com/ModelEarth/OpenFootprint/tree/main/prep/sql/duckdb/) is designed to load data from a CSV file into a DuckDB database.
 It provides flexibility in loading data from both a URL and a local file, dynamically creating a table in [DuckDB](https://duckdb.org/docs/api/r.html) based on the columns of the input data, and allowing users to choose whether to append new data to an existing table or replace existing data.

 ## Requirements
 - Python 3.x